 The sooner you can then submit the documents so that you can be considered for a viewing appointment, the better.
 Meanwhile, in most of the cases, the dossier is checked in advance.

 A tip that is as simple as it is efficient: plan enough time for the search.
 The sooner you start, the sooner you will find something.

 I know from my own experience that a possible double rent is a burden.
-However, anyone who has ever had to find a new flat in a big city under time pressure will know to take this tip to heart.
-So if it is financially possible for you, start looking for a flat in Paris sooner rather than later and accept the short-term extra financial burden.
+However, anyone who has ever had to find a new apartment in a big city under time pressure will know to take this tip to heart.
+So, if it is financially possible for you, start looking for an apartment in Paris sooner rather than later and accept the short-term extra financial burden.

 More tips will follow in a next article!
 The best preparation doesn't help if your head is buzzing with information